IC3lemon/CTF-reports/idekCTF-2024/crypto/README.md

 ```

 ## takeaways :
-- learnt that division in modular math = multiplying with `mod_inv`
+- drilled into my head that division in modular math = multiplying with `mod_inv`
 - learnt that z3 does solve mod equations (yes the z3 script worked as well, dhruti summon might not have been needed)